 Recommended: Ways to Pay for Your Child’s Tuition

 If students are already working, they might consider asking their employer to fund part of or all of their boot camp education.
 By demonstrating to their employer that by increasing their skill set they’ll be able to contribute more to the company and boost their productivity, their employer might be willing to pay for some of the program cost.

 US military veterans may be able to pay for their coding Bootcamp using their GI Bill benefits.
 Another funding source for veterans to look into is the Veteran Employment Through Technology Education Courses (VET TEC) program .
 This educational assistance program funds education for qualified veterans in computer software and programming training, and data processing, information science, and media applications programs.
 Benefits include housing costs incurred during the training program as well as tuition for full-time students.

 Using personal savings to pay for a coding bootcamp program is an option some students might have.
 While it may be difficult to part with the money, the return might be worth it.
-The median starting salary for a coding bootcamp grad is $65,000 .
+The median starting salary for a coding bootcamp grad is between $77,030 and $120,730.

 Coding Bootcamp Scholarships

 Students seeking scholarship funds won’t have far to look.
-Like scholarships for any other education program, these are available to students who meet a variety of qualifications, for instance, residence in certain geographic locations, students of diverse genders and cultural backgrounds, veterans, military spouses, students who might have been impacted by Covid-19, among many others.
+Like scholarships for any other education program, these are available to students who meet a variety of qualifications, for instance, residence in certain geographic locations, students of diverse genders and cultural backgrounds, veterans, and military spouses, among many others.

 Some scholarships might be need-based, while others will be based on merit.
 The amount of tuition and other costs that are covered will vary by scholarship.